Tonedale Mill, Somerset

 Plans to redevelop the site fell through during the recession, but as the housing market recovers, is a sensitive housing scheme now viable?

-Tonedale Mill is thought to be the largest and most comprehensive textile manufacturing site in the South-West, with a range of surviving structures unparalleled in England.
-The mill was built for Fox Brothers, who, during the Boer War, developed the khaki dye which led to the end of British soldiers’ ‘redcoats’.
-Different parts of this huge site have fared very differently.
-One part was lucky enough to secure the backing of Deborah Meadon, made famous by the ‘Dragons’ den’ television programme, and still produces cloth for Fox Brothers.
-Unfortunately, a large section remains in a near derelict state.
-Plans to redevelop much of the unused site as housing fell through during the recession, but as the housing market recovers, surely a sensitive housing scheme incorporating the beautiful mill buildings is now viable.
+Tonedale Mill is thought to be the largest and most comprehensive textile manufacturing site in the south west, with a range of surviving structures unparalleled in England.
+It was built for the Fox family, who, during the Boer War, developed an innovative new khaki dye for the British Army, and effectively ended the traditional association between British soldiers and cochineal coats.
+To this day, a sizeable part of the site remains in use for the production of dress uniforms, but the reduced scale of the industry means that others have been abandoned and allowed to deteriorate to a near derelict state.
+Plans to redevelop these areas as housing fell through during the recession, but as the housing market recovers, it is hoped that a conservation-led redevelopment scheme will now be viable.

 Endangered Buildings Archives